juansedev2/FIRST-API-REST-PHP/Readme.md

 php -S localhost:3000
 ```

-And you can see the code for watch the Routes in: src/router/Api.php
+And you can see the code for watch the Routes in: src/router/Api.php.

+**Use a client to test the API with PostMan or Thunder Client of Visual Studio Code Extension**
 **End**